 Aspiring accountants come from all walks of life.
-While some may have only just left school, others might be looking after a family, or already be part way through their career.
-Those with an interest in accountancy have one thing in common, though – at some point, they will all be asking the question, “what qualifications do I need to be an accountant?”
+While some may have only just left school, others might be looking after a family, or already be partway through their career.
+Those with an interest in accountancy have one thing in common.
+At some point, they will all be asking the question, “What qualifications do I need to become an accountant?”

-You might be pleased to hear that a degree is not necessary for a career in accounting.
-While many people with a passion for accountancy are eager to study the subject at university, they will still need to gain a vocational qualification after graduating.
+If you do have A-levels or a degree in accounting, you may be exempt from certain qualifications, shortening the time it takes to study to become an accountant.
 A degree gives you useful theoretical knowledge, but the qualifications we’ll look at arm you with the practical skills needed for a successful career.

 What does it take to become an accountant?

 Watch the webinar with AAT qualified accounting tutor Patricia Barlow